microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Server/Docs/RDP_ServerUserGuide.md

 * The driver computer, which runs the test cases by sending requests over the wire in the form of protocol messages.

 * The SUT, which runs a server implementation of the protocol that is being tested.
 The SUT responds to the requests that the driver computer sends.

+    * Note: if you want to test [MS-RDPELE] protocol, then SUT must be connected to internet besides the test network.

 The following figure shows the workgroup environment: